 "To play it out is the most natural self-healing process in childhood." ~ Erik Erikson

 A warm welcome to you.
 I am a child and family psychotherapist with over 10 years of experience and founder of 'Play It Out!
 PLLC'.
-It is my passion and privilege to work with children aged 3-9 years to help them heal through emotional and social challenges, and to support their caregivers in becoming their best advocates.
-I specialize in a healing approach with children known as 'Play Therapy', and enjoy supporting parents during the trying phases of parenting with tools that promote strengthening the parent-child connection as a way of addressing challenges that arise in children and in the parenting process.
+It is my passion and privilege to work with children, tweens and young teens to help them heal through emotional and social challenges, and to support their caregivers in becoming their best advocates.
+I specialize in a healing approach known as 'Play Therapy' which in a applied in a developmentally appropriate way to suit the age and needs of the client.
+I also enjoy supporting parents during the trying phases of parenting with tools that promote strengthening the parent-child connection as a way of addressing challenges that arise in children and in the parenting process.
 My experience has seen significant success using these approaches with families.
 I welcome you to browse this space and contact me if you feel that my approach might be a good fit for your needs.
 It would be my honor to work with you.

 Why "Play It Out?"